 Guy is not blind and will not claim adjustments to income, itemized deductions, or tax credits on his return.
-He cannot claim exemption from withholding when he fills out Form W-4 because his parents will be able to claim him as a dependent, his total income will be more than the minimum standard deduction amount and his unearned income will be more than \$250.
+He cannot claim exemption from withholding when he fills out Form W-4 because his parents will be able to claim him as a dependent, his total income will be more than the minimum standard deduction amount, and his unearned income will be more than \$250.

 Claiming exemption from withholding.
-An employee who meets both conditions described earlier under Conditions for exemption from withholding, must write "EXEMPT" in the space provided on Form W-4.
-Complete the rest of the form and give it to your employer.
+An employee who meets both conditions described earlier under Conditions for exemption from withholding, must write "EX-EMPT" in the space provided on Form W-4.
+The employee must complete the rest of the form and give it to his or her employer.